NautilusOSS/5reel/README.md

 - **Enhanced Documentation** with detailed system explanations
 - **Balance Update Events** for transparent financial tracking
 - **Structured Documentation** with separate events and data structures guides
+- **Optimized OpCode Budget Management** using ensure_budget and OpUpFeeSource
+- **Interface-Based Architecture** for clean contract design and extensibility

 ## 🏗️ Architecture